How to Build Your Own WordPress Contact Form and Why You Should

 I recommend going through the article to learn more about the code and how it works.
 Of course you can always just download the code, make the changes you need for it to work with your site, and upload and activate your new child theme.

 Well there you have it!
 Several different ways you can add your very own custom contact form to your WordPress website.
 Plugins are simple and easy, but can have extra code that you don’t want.
-Themes that have them built in, like Upfront, can look amazing.
 If you just want a simple contact form with low overhead, simply code your own.